Don’t deny it. Sometimes you wish you lived more healthily.

 There you go.
 That’s how easy (and inexpensive) it is to detox your skin naturally.

-If you keep such chemicals away from your skin, then you definitely won’t need to waste time and money on a detox for clear skin.
+The point is that if you want to keep dangerous artificial chemicals away from your body, then you definitely won’t need to waste time and money on a detox for clear skin.

-The beauty is that you don’t even need any fancy skin detox water, skin detox juice, or any other kind of skin detox product.
+The beauty is that you don’t even need any fancy skin detox water, skin detox juice, or any other kind of skin detox product – switching to some natural personal care products is all you need to do.

 But even if you do decide to shell out money for a “skin detox” product, there’s one kind we recommend being particularly careful about.